-The chart below compares average target total direct compensation ("TDC") from 2020 to 2022 to the average realized/realizable TDC earned for the CEO and the average for the Trust's other active NEOs (being, Messrs.
+The chart below compares the average target total direct compensation ("TDC") from 2022 to 2024 to the average realized/realizable TDC earned for the President and CEO and the average for the Trust's other active NEOs (being, Messrs.
 Blasutti, Duncan and Ballantyne and Ms. Suess).
-The CEO data averages Mr. Sonshine's CEO compensation for 2020 with Mr. Gitlin's CEO compensation for 2021 and 2022.
-Mr. Gitlin's 2022 CEO TDC is approximately 26% lower than Mr. Sonshine's 2020 TDC.
-For further information on CEO compensation since 2018, please refer to the "CEO Compensation: Look-Back Table (2018 to 2022)" section on page 75 of this Circular.
-The other NEO data reflects Mr. Ballantyne's three-year average, Messrs.
-Blasutti's and Duncan's 2021 and 2022 two-year average and Ms. Suess' 2022 TDC only, as Mr. Blasutti was appointed to CFO on September 7, 2021, Mr. Duncan became a NEO following his appointment to CIO on April 1, 2021 and Ms. Suess became a NEO in 2022.
+Mr. Gitlin's 2024 President and CEO TDC is approximately 24% lower than his predecessor, Edward Sonshine's 2020 TDC.
+For further information on CEO compensation since 2020, please refer to the "CEO Compensation: Look-Back Table (2020 to 2024)" section on page 74 of this Circular.

-(1) The target total direct compensation includes base salary, target short-term cash incentive value and the grant date value of the long-term incentive compensation (including the grant date value of PEUs, REUs and Unit Options granted) earned/ granted from 2020 to 2022.

-- (2) The realized/realizable total direct compensation includes base salary, short-term cash incentive payments and long-term incentive compensation received between 2020 and 2022.
-The realized/realizable long-term incentive compensation includes the value of Unit Options exercised and unexercised during those years, as well as the current value of PEUs and REUs granted, plus the accumulated re-invested distributions as of February 28, 2023.
-Where PEUs have not vested, they are included at target in the year they were granted. - (3) The \$20 and \$24 performance hurdles for performance options granted to Messrs.
-Gitlin, Ballantyne and Duncan, and Ms. Suess were achieved in 2022 and the calculation of the in-the-money value is the same as the regular options.
-50% of the 2021 one-time special Unit Option grants vested in February 2023 and another 50% will vest in February 2025.
+(1) The target TDC includes base salary, target short-term cash incentive value and the grant date value of the long-term incentive compensation (including the grant date value of PEUs and REUs) earned/granted from 2022.
+TDC includes base salary, short-term cash incentive payments and long-term incentive compensation received between 2022 and 2024.
+The realized/realizable long-term incentive compensation includes the value of Unit Options exercised and unexercised during those years, as well as the current value of PEUs and REUs granted, plus the accumulated re-invested distributions as of February 28, 2025.
+Where PEUs have not vested, they are included at target in the year they were granted.
+The 2022 PEUs and REUs reflect their settled value as they vested on February 21, 2025 and February 22, 2025, respectively.